Boolean694/BrandNewSubway/README.md

 #### 28.05
 - Julian: Wrote some more mouseclicked code.
 - Maisha: Wrote code to draw a line between stations and figured our how to place a station on the map.

+#### 29.05
+- Julian:
+- Maisha: Made the size of the stations smaller and changed its colors.
+I also started working on displaying the station info when clicking on a station on the map and deleting a station.